 The HEJC meets in the Harvard University Center for the Environment, which is located on the fourth floor of the Harvard Museum of Comparative Zoology (MCZ), 26 Oxford St. Directions are available here.

-Meetings for Fall 2016 are Tuesdays at 12pm.
+Meetings for Spring 2017 are Mondays at 1 pm.
 For more details, join our mailing list.